-Marathi theatre lovers, January brings with it some good news for you.
-A number of Maharashtra’s renowned actors, we’re talking Prashant Damle, Kavita Medhkar, Vandana Gupte, Pratiksha Lonkar and Umesh Kamat, will be taking to the stage.
-Here’s our guide to the plays you can watch on stage.
+Marathi theatre lovers, we’re got some good news.
+A number of Maharashtra’s renowned actors, we’re talking Prashant Damle, Kavita Medhkar, Vandana Gupte, Nivedita Saraf, Bharat Jadhav, Umesh Kamat and more, will be taking to the stage.
+Here’s our guide to must-watch Marathi plays.

 ‘Eka Lagnachi Pudhchi Gosht’